Spicy and Sweet Tomato Chutney

 Skip adding asafetida to make a gluten-free recipe.

 You can add spices like fennel seeds (saunf) and carom seeds (ajwain) to this chutney.
-Panch Phoron, which is a mix of 5 spices, can also be used in place of individual whole spices.
+Panch Phoron, a mix of 5 spices, can be used instead of individual whole spices.

 Others – You will also need green chilies, cooking oil, and fresh ginger.